r0unhd0use/AI-Product-Strategy/02-the-moat/kill-switch.md

 2 / 5 (High dependency, low switch readiness)

 You can switch—but not quickly or confidently

 High reliance on one provider’s behavior and tuning

 ## If OpenAI doubles pricing tomorrow:
 <!-- What's your 48-hour response? -->

 If OpenAI doubles pricing tomorrow:
-Impact: Immediate margin pressure / cost spike
+- Impact: Immediate margin pressure / cost spike
-Response: Reduce usage, optimize prompts, begin switching Time to switch: ~2–4 weeks
+- Response: Reduce usage, optimize prompts, begin switching
+- Time to switch: ~2–4 weeks
-Risk: Medium–High (commercial viability affected short-term)
+- Risk: Medium–High (commercial viability affected short-term)

 ## If OpenAI ships a competing product:
 <!-- What's defensible that they can't replicate? -->
 If OpenAI ships a competing product:
-Impact: Core features (role-play + coaching) commoditized
+- Impact: Core features (role-play + coaching) commoditized
-Response: Compete on domain depth, workflow embedding, and data loops Time to respond: Immediate (but strategic repositioning needed)
+- Response: Compete on domain depth, workflow embedding and data loops
+- Time to respond: Immediate (but strategic repositioning needed)
-Risk: High (feature parity achieved quickly by platform)
+- Risk: High (feature parity achieved quickly by platform)